What makes or breaks an espresso shot? - MORE

 A Better Mousetrap

-SwampSlurry.com, a focused attack on the production, presentation and selling of espresso as Americano, as Latte, as Cappuccino and as Ice Cream.
+SwampSlurry.com, a focused attack on the production, presentation and selling of espresso as Americano, as Latte, as Cappuccino, with Chocolate and as Ice Cream.

 Espressos are like fine wine with an almost infinite set of variations.
 Each and every fine roast has a complexity and depth that Starbucks and Dunkin Donuts patrons are missing out on.

-SwampSlurry will eventually have a wide variety of Roaster beans ground and pulled and immediately quick cooled for freezing to lock in better flavor than all but the savviest baristas can produce with their golden anchor of an espresso machine.
+SwampSlurry will eventually have a wide variety of Roaster beans ground and pulled and immediately quick frozen to lock in better flavor than all but the savviest baristas can produce with their golden anchor of an espresso machine.

 Some things to note.